Slow Cooker Teriyaki Beef Tip Steaks

 This post may contain affiliate links.
 Please read our disclosure policy.

-In the crockpot recipe, rich steak tips are slow cooked until they become fall-apart tender and glazed with a beautiful teriyaki glaze with just the right balance of salty and sweet.
+In this crockpot recipe, rich steak tips are slow-cooked until they become fall-apart tender and glazed with a beautiful teriyaki glaze with just the right balance of salty and sweet.

-In the crockpot recipe, rich steak tips are slow cooked until they become fall-apart tender and glazed with a beautiful glaze with just the right balance of salty and sweet.
-Teriyaki sauce and beef are magical partners, and in the slow cooker they turn into an irresistibly flavorful Asian-inspired dish.
-This teriyaki beef is perfect scooped over rice to catch all of the delicious sauce.
+In this crockpot recipe, rich steak tips are slow-cooked until they become fall-apart tender and glazed with beautiful teriyaki flavors that have just the right balance of salty and sweet.
+Teriyaki sauce and beef are magical partners, and in the slow cooker, they turn into an irresistibly flavorful Asian-inspired dish.
+This teriyaki beef is perfect when scooped over cooked rice (white, brown, basmati, or jasmine) to catch all of the delicious sauce.

 Beef Steak Tips

-You may see beef steak tips called sirloin steak tips or beef tip steaks or tri-tip steaks (they sure do have lots of names) in the market.
-They are a part of the sirloin, and noted as a good value for a tender cut of beef.
+You may see beef steak tips called sirloin steak tips, beef tip steaks, or tri-tip steaks (they sure do have lots of names) in the market.
+They are a part of the sirloin and are noted as a good value for a tender cut of beef.

-In a small bowl combine the cornstarch with 1/4 cup water until the cornstarch is dissolved.
-Add the soy sauce, brown sugar, ginger, cornstarch, and mirin, if using.
+- Make the sauce: In a small bowl, whisk the cornstarch with 1/4 cup water until the cornstarch is dissolved.
+Whisk in the soy sauce, brown sugar, ginger, cornstarch, and mirin (if using).
 Set aside.

 - Easy Slow Cooker Hot Pimento Cheese Dip